 - May 1, 1987 - Hits second career homerun (as his first, a three run shot) against Charlie Puleo of the Atlanta Braves

-- 1987 - Earns the dubious distinction as the only pitcher to lead the league in strikeouts (270) and ERA (2.76) not to win the Cy Young Award
+- 1987 - Earns the dubious distinction as the only pitcher at the time to lead the league in strikeouts (270) and ERA (2.76) not to win the Cy Young Award.

 - 1987 - Elected to the Texas Baseball Hall of Fame